NU 252 Perspectives of Professional Nursing 3 credits

 NU 380 Evidence Based Practice and Nursing Research 3 credits

-This course provides an introduction to evidence based nursing practice and research.
-Students will learn about the quantitative and qualitative research processes.
-The overall goal of the course is that students are able to read and critically appraise the best evidence available to support nursing practice.
-Emphasis is placed on the components of the research process, including legal and ethical considerations, and the professional nurse's role in evidence based practice and quality improvement.
+This course provides an introduction to evidence-based nursing practice and research.
+Students will critically appraise the best evidence available and integrate evidence-based practice and quality improvement into the role of a baccalaureate prepared nurse.
+Emphasis is placed on the components of the research process, including legal and ethical considerations and the professional nurse’s role in evidence-based practice and quality improvement.

 Prerequisites: Successful completion of all courses in prior semesters.